librenms/librenms/doc/CONTRIBUTING.md

 - Don't break the poller.
 User interface blemishes are not critical, but losing data from network monitoring systems might be.

+- As a general rule, if you're replacing lines of code with new lines of code, don't comment them out, just delete them.
+Commented out code makes the patch and the resultant code harder to read, and there's no good reason to it since we can easily get them back from git.

+- If you're fixing a bug or making another minor change, don't reformat the code at the same time.
+This makes it harder to see what's changed.
+If you need to reformat it after making the change, do so in a separate commit.

 - Please join us in IRC at irc.freenode.net in channel ##librenms if you're able.
 Collaborating in real time makes the coordination of contributions easier.